Go Back

 • If using fresh, dried, or pre-cooked udon noodles: Boil the udon noodles according to the package instructions.
 Once cooked, drain them in a colander.

 If using frozen udon noodles: Lightly sprinkle water over the udon noodles.
-Then, place them on a microwave-safe plate, cover with plastic wrap, and microwave on medium power (500W) for about 4 minutes.
-You can also cook them by boiling, just like the other types of udon noodles.
+Then, place them on a microwave-safe plate, cover with plastic wrap or a microwave-safe lid, and microwave on medium power (500-600W) for 3.5 to 4 minutes, or until heated through.
+(Since this method can cause uneven heating, it is best to microwave one serving at a time.
+You can also boil them like the other types of udon noodles.)

-• Cut carrot and onion into long, bite-sized strips.
-Tear cabbage into bite-sized pieces.
-Cut pork belly into pieces about ⅗ inch (1.5cm) wide.
+• Cut the carrot and onion into long, thin, bite-sized pieces.
+Tear the cabbage into bite-sized pieces.
+Cut the pork belly into pieces about ⅗ inch (1.5 cm) wide.

-• Mix seasonings (sake, mirin, and soy sauce) in a bowl.
+• In a small bowl, mix the seasonings (sake, mirin, and soy sauce).

 • Heat oil in a pan.
-Once the pan is hot, add the pork, sprinkle it with salt and black pepper, and sauté until it changes color.
-Then, add the vegetables in order of firmness (carrot, onion, and cabbage), and stir-fry until they are tender.
+Once the pan is hot, add the pork, sprinkle with salt and black pepper, and sauté until it changes color.
+Then, add the vegetables in order of firmness (carrot, onion, and cabbage), and stir-fry until tender.

-• Move the stir-fried ingredients to one side of the pan and add the udon noodles to the empty space.
-Pour the seasoning mixture from the bowl over the udon noodles and mix well.
-Once the udon noodles are evenly coated with the seasoning, combine them with the other ingredients.
-Then, cover the pan with a lid and steam over low heat for 2 minutes.
+• Push the stir-fried ingredients to one side of the pan and add the udon noodles to the empty space.
+Pour the seasoning mixture from the small bowl over the noodles and mix well.
+Once the noodles are evenly coated with the seasoning, stir to combine them with the other ingredients.
+Then, cover the pan with a lid and let it steam over low heat for 2 minutes.

-• Remove the lid and cook until most of the remaining moisture has evaporated.
+• Remove the lid and continue cooking until most of the remaining moisture has evaporated.

 • Serve on a plate and sprinkle bonito flakes on top.